Dr Lis Grey

 Research interests

-I'm a behavioural scientist with a background in health psychology.
-My research broadly aims to understand and improve people's health and their experiences of health care.
-I use mixed methods to investigate a range of topics in public health, primary and secondary care, and I enjoy working with a variety of stakeholders in the public, private and third sectors.
-I am experienced in developing behaviour change interventions, designing and conducting evaluations of health interventions, and conducting systematic evidence reviews.
+I'm an applied health researcher and behavioural scientist.
+My research interests lie in health communication and behaviours, and experience of health care services.
+I have used both quantitative and qualitative methods to investigate a range of topics in public health, primary and secondary care, and I enjoy working with a variety of stakeholders in the public, private and third sectors.
+I am experienced in developing behaviour change interventions, designing and conducting evaluations of health interventions and services, and conducting systematic evidence reviews.

 Projects and supervisions